BELLA-RadiationSimulations/GRAPPA/README.md

 ```commandline
 ./GRAPPA /path/to/macro
 ```
-Examples of macros can be found in the `script/run` folder.
+Examples of macros can be found in the `script/run` folder and they will be installed in the `bin/run` folder.

 ## Structure of macro files